Lab 01 — Getting Started: Repositories, Environments, and First Tools

 Report Question

-• RQ18: What problem can happen if two teammates edit the same file without pulling first?
+- RQ19: Can you think what problem can happen if two teammates edit the same file without pulling first?

 For Lab 01, you may work directly on main, but in general branching is recommended.